ropensci/riem/README.md

 -   station: three or four character site identifier

--   valid: timestamp of the observation
+-   valid: timestamp of the observation (UTC)

 -   tmpf: Air Temperature in Fahrenheit, typically @ 2 meters

 -   dwpf: Dew Point Temperature in Fahrenheit, typically @ 2 meters

--   relh: Relative Humidity in
+-   relh: Relative Humidity in %

 -   drct: Wind Direction in degrees from north